RaspAP/raspap-docs/docs/features-insiders/wireshark.md

 This read-only setting indicates the path where capture files will be saved.
 Files are saved in a standard `.pcap` format, which is compatible with Wireshark and other packet analysis tools.
 The default capture file storage location is `/tmp`.

 **Capture filter (BPF syntax)**
-You can use [Berkeley Packet Filter syntax](https://www.ibm.com/docs/en/qsip/7.4?topic=queries-berkeley-packet-filters) to capture only specific traffic.
+You can use the [Berkeley Packet Filter syntax](https://www.ibm.com/docs/en/qsip/7.4?topic=queries-berkeley-packet-filters) to capture only specific traffic.
 Leave this field empty to capture all traffic.
 Capture filters are applied during capture to reduce the amount of data saved to disk.

 Common filter examples: